Rugby Football League: Great Britain national team

 The Great Britain national rugby league team represents Great Britain in rugby league football.
 Administered by the Rugby Football League (RFL), the team is nicknamed the "Great Britain Lions", or simply "The Lions".

 For most of the 20th century the Great Britain team was assembled to go on tours overseas, and to play against foreign touring teams, as well as competing in Rugby League World Cup tournaments.
 They were one of the strongest teams in rugby league, though usually playing second fiddle to Australia.
 They won the Rugby League World Cup on three occasions: 1954, 1960 and 1972.

 Since 1995 the RFL have sent the home nations as separate teams for World Cup purposes.
 Great Britain continued to compete as a test playing nation both home and away.
 They competed against Australia for the Ashes, and New Zealand for the Baskerville Shield, as well the Tri-Nations series with both Australia and New Zealand.
 Great Britain also played in series and tours against other nations such as France, Papua New Guinea and Fiji.

 In 2006, the RFL announced that after the 2007 All Golds Tour the Great Britain team would no longer compete on a regular basis, and that players would be able to represent England, Wales and Scotland at Test level.

-It is planned that the Great Britain team will come together in future only for occasional tours, similar to the British and Irish Lions in rugby union.
+It was planned that the Great Britain team will come together in future only for occasional tours, similar to the British and Irish Lions in rugby union.
+However since then, only one of these tours has occurred, the 2019 Great Britain Lions tour, which saw the England squad bolstered by a single Scotsman compete.

+England Community Lions

+The England Community Lions are amateur England sides in both men and women's rugby league, with open-age, masters, PDRL, LDRL, and various age category youth teams.

+The women's open age category selects player from the RFL Women's Championship and below, with no player being allowed for than one appearance for the national team.

+The men's open age category selects players from tier 4 of the British rugby league system and below.